SatelliteWP/rocket-nginx/README.md

 ## <a name='faq'>FAQ</a>

+**<a name='faq_headers_lost'>I lost headers (add_header) after I started using Rocket-Nginx.
+Is this a bug?</a>**

+No!
+It's a limitation of how header are managed in Nginx.
+That is why a "hook" principle was added.
+In short, you should add your headers in a separate file and include this file in your configuration.
+If the file exists somewhere else on your system, you can create a symbolic link to make things work.
+Review the [Configuration](#configuration) section to add your headers at the right place!

 **<a name='faq_bfcache'>Is Rocket-Nginx compatible with BF Cache (Back/forward cache)?</a>**

 Yes!
 If your website does not display sensitive data and is a good match for Back/forward caching, you must must edit your Rocket-Nginx configuration by following the [BF Cache discussion](https://github.com/SatelliteWP/rocket-nginx/issues/197#issuecomment-1693584964) in the issues.